dimitri6degres/ekoz-minidacdsp/README.md

 In this design, the cards are plugged in rather than screwed.
 Everything is held by a single screw.
 the box is presented verticaly.
 Cooling is provided by long slits.
-There is an empty space to fit an SDcard adapter.
+There is an empty space in the base to fit an SDcard adapter.

 <img src="https://github.com/dimitri6degres/ekoz-minidacdsp/raw/main/images/ekoz-minidacdsp_03.jpg"></img>